apdekock/apdekock.github.io/_posts/2015-07-31-oedq_advanced_matchers.markdown

 	![alt text]({{ site.url }}/assets/6.1_setInput.PNG "Input for Advanced Matcher")

 	6.1.1 Both the _Employees_ and _Customers_ sources should be available as Tabs at the top of the configuration window.
-Switch between the tabs and ensure the appropriate source is selected for each tab and that the **City** attribute is added to the _Selected Attributes_ list and click **OK**.
+Switch between the tabs and ensure the appropriate source is selected for each tab and that the **City** attribute is added to the _Selected Attributes_ list.

 	![alt text]({{ site.url }}/assets/6.2_setInput2.PNG "Input for Advanced Matcher")